klevron1/golang-dev/README.md

    `vagrant up`

-4. Run serverspec tests to make sure all the services properly installed and are running
+4. Run serverspec tests to make sure all the components properly installed and are running

    `bundle exec rake spec`